Department of Intelligence and Security (DRS): Sécurité Militaire (1962–1990)

-DRS
+DRS (1990–2016)

 The riots and turmoil of October 1988 caused president Chadli Bendjedid to dismiss General Ayat, who was succeeded by General Betchine.
 His tenure saw major political change, beginning with the advent of a multi-party political system and the rise of the Islamist movement of the FIS.
 Betchine was then replaced by Mohamed Mediène in November 1990, who served until 2015.
 Following this, the Services changed its name once again, from DGPS to DRS.
 Outside observers have charged that Mediène was one of the junta of generals who forced the cancellation the 1991 elections which the Islamists were set to win, plunging the nation into a war against the Islamist, and greatly increasing the power of the military—and the DRS—in Algeria's government.

 It was in this period that the DRS reasserted its role in internal security, becoming an active player in the Algerian Civil War of the 1990s.
 It reportedly had as many as 100,000 agents that infiltrated many segments of society.
 DRS agents infiltrated and manipulated terrorist groups, and repressed different Islamist groups.
 It also blocked negotiations both by the ruling and opposition powers with the FIS.

 In September 2013, the DRS was reorganized to bring more of its power under the state's control.
 In 2016, it was dissolved entirely and replaced.